ARCHER2-HPC/archer2-website/ecse/index.md

 ## Current Call Information

 The 11th ARCHER2 eCSE call (ARCHER2 eCSE11) opened on the **12 Sep 2023**.
-The deadline for submitting documents for technical evaluations was **16:00 on 10 Oct 2023**, with the final deadline for proposal submission being **16:00 on 31 Oct 2023**.
-The early career eCSE Panel Observers opened alongside the eCSE call and the deadline for applications for this call was 16:00 on **10 Oct 2023**.
+The deadline for submitting documents for technical evaluations is **16:00 on 10 Oct 2023**, and the final deadline for proposal submission is **16:00 on 31 Oct 2023**.
+The early career eCSE Panel Observers opened alongside the eCSE call and the deadline for applications for this call is 16:00 on **10 Oct 2023**.

 Further details on the [eCSE Calls page](calls/).